-The ‘about me’ page is usually one of the most critical pages on a website, and one that is often overlooked.
-A look at your website stats will probably show the about me page is in the top 10 most visited pages.
-Chances are that anyone looking at your about me page is also interested in what you have to offer, they’re forming an opinion of you and deciding if they want to take it further.
+The about page is usually one of the most critical pages on a website, and one that is often overlooked.
+A look at your website stats will probably show the about page is in the top 10 most visited pages.
+Chances are that anyone looking at your about page is also interested in what you have to offer, they’re forming an opinion of you and deciding if they want to take it further.

 - Prove your expertise in the industry: This will help you to build trust with potential customers.
 There are several ways you can show you industry credentials.

 - List your qualifications and achievements in the field, what got you to where you are?

 - Give interesting numbers that show your success, like subscribers or user counts.

 - Give some examples of results.
 It doesn’t need to be a full case study, just a summary of what you have achieved for one or two customers.